paybyte-payment/paybyte-android-client-sdk/README.md

 var paymentResponse = payByte.createPayment(payment);
 ```

-The paymentResponse will contain the JSON representation of the payment response.
+The paymentResponse will contain the JSONObject representation of the payment response.

 ## Get a payment data